New York-Presbyterian Hospital/Columbia University Medical Center

 “A lot of judgements have to be made during these operations.
 Removing too much tissue can cause too high a risk of complications.
 In some cases, an operation must be terminated,” Kluger said.
 “In other cases, we may have to remove one or more internal organs, and patients have to trust us to make the appropriate decisions during the operation.
 This is where experiences come into play.”

-Mesothelioma care falls under the Herbert Irving Comprehensive Cancer Center umbrella.
-The cancer center has a long tradition of excellence in patient care.
-The National Cancer Institute has recognized Herbert Irving annually as an NCI Comprehensive Cancer Center for more than 30 years.
+The Herbert Irving Comprehensive Cancer Center has a long tradition of excellence in patient care.
+The National Cancer Institute has recognized it annually as an elite program for more than 30 years.

-The Herbert Irving Cancer Center, which treats more than 3,500 cancer patients each year, is known for providing a team of internationally renowned experts who create personalized treatment plans to address the physical, social and emotional needs that accompany their diagnosis.
+The center, which treats more than 3,500 cancer patients each year, is known for providing a team of internationally renowned experts who create personalized treatment plans to address the physical, social and emotional needs that accompany their diagnosis.

 The mesothelioma program at Herbert Irving provides innovative diagnostic procedures and top-notch therapeutic care for more than 100 patients each year.